humbertogontijo/python-roborock/docs/source/api_commands.rst

 ============
 This page is still under construction.
 All of the following are the commands we have reverse engineered.
 It is not an exhaustive list of all the possible commands.

+Commands do not immediately make it to this page.
+You can find more commands [here](https://github.com/humbertogontijo/python-roborock/blob/main/roborock/roborock_typing.py#L18)

 Commands can have multiple parameters that can change from one model to another.

 * :ref:`app_charge`